 - Select Disk Utility from the macOS utility menu in recovery mode.

-- In the next screen select the internal hard drive from the left side panel if visible.
+- Select the internal hard drive from the left side panel if visible on the next screen.
 Begin the repair process by clicking the First Aid button.

 Method 4: Reset NVRAM